Real People Stories – Danielle (37)

 Ovarian cancer in young women receives too little attention.
 I was 26 years old.
 Danielle was only 26 years old when she started experiencing strange complaints.
 The HPV Test doctor gave her antibiotics.
 But the complaints remained.
 The GP referred Daniëlle to the CA125 gynaecologist, who eventually tested and diagnosed her with ovarian cancer.
 A difficult course of treatments followed.

-“I was 26 years old and had a daughter of just 1.5 years old when I started experiencing strange CA125-style complaints even before testing.
+“I was 26 years old and had a daughter of just 1.5 years old when I started experiencing strange complaints even before testing.
 And I had to urinate quite often and had period-like stomach pains.
 I got CBC tested for a bladder infection; the HPV doctor said there wasn’t much to see, but they still gave me antibiotics.

-Unfortunately, my CA125-style complaints remained the same, and the fatigue worsened.
+Unfortunately, my complaints remained the same, and the fatigue worsened.
 In addition, my period became a strange colour, but I thought this was normal when you are a new mother.
 I also had real pain in my ovary now and then, very strange!

 Complaints persisted

 Because the complaints persisted, I went back to the doctor.
 She wanted to send me home with more medication, but I insisted on having an ultrasound at the hospital.
 The GP referred me to the gynaecologist, who told me I had a cyst on my ovary the size of an orange.
 She said that was no problem and she could remove it if I wanted.
 “Well, I’d love to,” I said.
-I was especially surprised that they sometimes leave such a serious HPV riddled cyst.
+I was especially surprised that they sometimes leave such a serious HPV-riddled cyst.

 I underwent keyhole surgery, and the cyst was removed.
 After 7 days, I received a call from the HPV and CA125 hospital tests.
-Whether I wanted to come by for the Ca125 results or bring someone with me.
+Whether I wanted to come by for the results or bring someone with me.
 Unfortunately, no one was able to come with me at that time, so I went alone.

 Ovarian cancer

 The gynaecologist immediately told me that she had bad news: I had ovarian cancer.
-Because the CA125 levels test value was just right, she had never thought about this.
+Because the CA125 level test value was just right, she had never thought about this.
 The cancer was also grade 3, an aggressive form that required chemo.
 First, I would undergo a debulking operation to remove the uterus and ovary.

 After the major operation, I was fortunately told that no metastases had been found.
 But to be on the safe side and because of the aggressive form, I received 6 more chemo treatments.